Philip Roth: Personal life

 While at Chicago in 1956, Roth met Margaret Martinson, who became his first wife in 1959.
 Their separation in 1963, and Martinson's subsequent death in a car crash in 1968, left a lasting mark on Roth's literary output.
 Martinson was the inspiration for female characters in several of Roth's novels, including Lucy Nelson in When She Was Good and Maureen Tarnopol in My Life as a Man.

 Roth was an atheist who once said, "When the whole world doesn't believe in God, it'll be a great place."
 He also said during an interview with The Guardian: "I'm exactly the opposite of religious, I'm anti-religious.
 I find religious people hideous.
 I hate the religious lies.
-It's all a big lie," and "It's not a neurotic thing, but the miserable record of religion—I don't even want to talk about it.
+It's all a big lie ...
+It's not a neurotic thing, but the miserable record of religion—I don't even want to talk about it.
 It's not interesting to talk about the sheep referred to as believers.
 When I write, I'm alone.
 It's filled with fear and loneliness and anxiety—and I never needed religion to save me."

-In 1990 Roth married his longtime companion, English actress Claire Bloom, with whom he had been living since 1976.
-When Bloom asked him to marry her, "cruelly, he agreed, on condition that she signed a pre-nuptial agreement that would give her very little in the event of a divorce—which he duly demanded two years later."
+In 1990, Roth married his longtime companion, English actress Claire Bloom, with whom he had been living since 1976.
+According to Bloom, when she asked him to marry her, he agreed on the condition that she sign a prenuptial agreement that would give her very little in the event of a divorce; he requested one in 1993 and made her a settlement of $100,000.
 He also stipulated that Bloom's daughter Anna Steiger—from her marriage to Rod Steiger—not live with them.
 They divorced in 1994, and Bloom published a 1996 memoir, Leaving a Doll's House, that depicted Roth as a misogynist and control freak.
 Some critics have detected parallels between Bloom and the character Eve Frame in Roth's I Married a Communist (1998).

-The novel Operation Shylock (1993) and other works draw on a post-operative breakdown and Roth's experience of the temporary side effects of the sedative Halcion (triazolam), prescribed post-operatively in the 1980s.
+The novel Operation Shylock (1993) and other works draw on a post-operative breakdown, as well as Roth's experience of the temporary side effects of the sedative Halcion (triazolam), prescribed post-operatively in the 1980s.

 Death and burial

 Roth died at a Manhattan hospital of heart failure on May 22, 2018, at the age of 85.
 Roth was buried at the Bard College Cemetery in Annandale-on-Hudson, New York, where in 1999 he taught a class.
-He had originally planned to be buried next to his parents at the Gomel Chesed Cemetery in Newark, but changed his mind about fifteen years before his death, in order to be buried close to his friend, the novelist Norman Manea.
-Roth expressly banned any religious rituals from his funeral service, though it was noted that only one day after his burial a pebble had been placed on top of his tombstone in accordance with Jewish tradition.
+He had originally planned to be buried next to his parents at the Gomel Chesed Cemetery in Newark, but changed his mind about 15 years before his death, in order to be buried close to where his friend Norman Manea is writer in residence, and near other Jews "to whom he could talk".
+Roth expressly banned any religious rituals from his funeral service, though it was noted that, the day after his burial, a pebble had been placed on top of his tombstone in accordance with Jewish tradition.